Warning signs of kidney disease at a glance

 Anemia is decreased numbers of red blood cells in the blood which are responsible for delivering oxygen to the body tissues.
 Low numbers of red blood cells can lead to lethargy, rapid breathing, increased heart rate, and pale gums.
-The kidneys are responsible for the production of erythropoietin, a hormone which instructs the bone marrow to produce red blood cells.
+The kidneys are responsible for the production of erythropoietin, a hormone that instructs the bone marrow to produce red blood cells.
 Diseased kidneys no longer produce adequate levels of this hormone.

 Loss of appetite and weight loss